2019 is gone!.

 Someone with no credit history doesn’t get credit unless he’s paid a few advance taxes.
 So, I thought, why not pay the full price?

 In the meantime, I joined a few discussions on Reddit, where I got to know about how terrible this decision could be.
 Form both a personal and business point of view.
 I booked an appointment with a CA to discuss my tax returns and my decision to pay the full price of the car.
 He wasn’t very happy about it too.

 My CA said the best thing I could do is wait until my credit history gets build.
 It takes at least 5-6 months to create a credit history.

 Thankfully, I was using ICICI pay later before I got my credit card, which helped me get a credit report sooner than I anticipated.

 Fortunately, I saved a lot of money here.
-Had I bought the car in full, I would have paid a lot of money in tax.
+Had I bought the car in cash, I would have paid a lot of money in tax.

 I also started investing in ELSS mutual funds and PPF.
 I also started my NPS account, which I believe everyone should as soon as they can.

-Starting an NPS along with PPF from a young age will help you make a strong portfolio of evenly distributed and accumulated wealth over time.
-Both of these schemes are tax saving schemes which require a recurring and long term investment.
+Starting an NPS along with PPF from a young age will help you make a strong corpus of evenly distributed and accumulated wealth over time.
+Both of these schemes are tax-saving schemes that require a recurring and long-term investment.

 You can not withdraw any funds from PPF before 15 years.
-In the case of NPS, you can withdraw 25% once you’ve regularly invested for 3 years every month.
+In the case of NPS, you can withdraw 25% once you’ve regularly invested for 3 years.

 ELSS funds also have a lock-in period of 3 years.
 There are many other schemes you can use to save more taxes, such as tax saver FDs which require a 5 year lock-in period.
 No matter where you invest, just make sure you do.